jbossdemocentral/fuse-financial-cicd/README.md

 Congradulations!
 You can now start playing with the demo!
 And here are some of the ways you can play with it!
-In your browser test the following links
+In your browser, test the following links

 ```
 http://fisgateway-service-fisdemo.<OPENSHIFT_HOST>/demos/sourcegateway/balance/234567?moneysource=bitcoin